 Established by Dr. William H. Stone, this fund supports graduate student travel to conferences and meetings.

-What kind of research are you working on?
+What kind of research did you present?

 _______________________________________________________________

-How did you use this award?
+How did you use the award?

 William H. Stone, former Professor of Medical Genetics from 1953 to 1979, created the fund for the purpose of supporting graduate students working with Professors in the Laboratory of Genetics.
 The earnings from this fund are used to provide supplementary scholarships to enhance the training of exceptional graduate students.
 Annual awards are made on a competitive basis by the Graduate Awards Committee.